way-edges/way-edges/doc/config/widget.md

   // "monitor": "*",
   // "monitor": "eDP-1",
   "monitor": ["eDP-1", "HDMI-A-1"],
-  "extra_trigger_size": 1, // or "10%"
+  "extra-trigger-size": 1, // or "10%"
-  "preview_size": 20, // or "100%"
+  "preview-size": 20, // or "100%"
-  "animation_curve": "ease-expo",
+  "animation-curve": "ease-expo",
-  "transition_duration": 300,
+  "transition-duration": 300,
   "margins": {
     "top": 0,
     "left": 0,
     "bottom": 0,
     "right": 0,
   },
-  "ignore_exclusive": false,
+  "ignore-exclusive": false,
   "pinnable": true,
+  "pin-on-startup": false,
-  "pin_with_key": true,
+  "pin-with-key": true,
-  "pin_key": 274, // run `way-edges` with `--mouse-debug`, then click on any widget to get the key printed in log
+  "pin-key": 274, // run `way-edges` with `--mouse-debug`, then click on any widget to get the key printed in log

   // NOTE: THE REST OF THESE CONFIGURATIONS ARE ENUM SPECIFIC
   // `type` can be `btn`, `slider`, `wrap-box`, `workspace`.